- St. Johns County Cares - Helping Local Businesses, Residents, and Nonprofits recover from the economic impacts of COVID-19.

 Meetings & Workshops

-- North Coastal Design Review Board Meeting scheduled for July 8, 2020 is cancelled
+- North Coastal Design Review Board Meeting: Scheduled for October 14

-- Ponte Vedra Zoning and Adjustment Board Meeting: Rescheduled for July 13, 2020
+- Ponte Vedra Zoning and Adjustment Board Meeting: October 5 Cancelled

 - Meeting Notices / Event / Advisory Calendars